 Over the half century that St. Jude & the Nativity has been serving the community, it has seen many changes in the Episcopal Church, the parish and neighborhood and has made adjustments to those changes and looks forward to the future.

 The church and rectory sit on Germantown Pike with easy access to the PA turnpike, Route 476 and center city Philadelphia.
 Both parish buildings are of colonial style architecture using native fieldstone in its construction.
-There is air conditioning and ample parking.
+There is air conditioning, handicap access, and ample parking.